-The aquaria are fitted with thermostatic coolers, to cope with high classroom temperatures keeping the water at the same temperature as the river.
-The coolers ensure a high survival rate and allow the children to see the development of the fish for longer before they are released.
-Pupils keep a daily record of the progress of the salmon and create posters on the salmon life cycle.
-Eggs have been supplied by local hatcheries approved by District Salmon Fishery Boards using only native salmon.
+The aquaria are fitted with thermostatic coolers to keep the water at the same temperature as the river.
+Pupils keep a daily record of their salmons’ progress and create posters on the salmon life cycle.
+Eggs are supplied by local hatcheries approved by District Salmon Fishery Boards using only native salmon.
 Once the eggs have hatched and the yolk sac almost absorbed the children help release the fish back into their local river in the spring.
 The final day of the project includes a visit to the river again in summer for an electrofishing demonstration and bug-hunting.
 Children learn to identify different fish species and how to assess water quality by sampling river invertebrates.

 In 2009 we started to supply every pupil with their own ruler.
 The front of each ruler details the salmon lifecycle, showing a photo and name of each stage.
 On the reverse side is a photo of each of the six rivers in Ayrshire.
 The rulers have been a high success with every school and prove to be a valued item with the project.
 An example of the ruler can be found below.
 For further background information please click here.
 Unfortunately due to difficulties in securing funding, Salmon in the Classroom was unable to run in 2013.
 ART hope to continue with another educational project in the future subject to funding.

 Carrick Invasive Species Project